malakmz/malakmz/README.md

 - 👋 Hi, I’m @malakmz
 - 👀 I’m interested in coding and music
-- 🌱 I’m currently learning js and php
+- 🌱 I’m currently still learning
 - 📫 How to reach me malakmzghi@gmail.com

 <!---